Salon Business Plan Template: How-To Guide + Example

 Business Overview

-[Company Name], located at [insert location here] is a brand-new, upscale hair salon focusing on providing high-quality, full-service hair care to the surrounding community.
-Our product and service lines fit nicely with the prevailing tastes and preferences of the local area – middle class suburbanites want quality hair care, but don’t want to pay luxury prices for it.
+[Salon Name], located at [insert location here] is a brand-new, upscale salon focusing on providing high-quality, full-service hair care to the surrounding community.
+Our product and service lines fit nicely with the prevailing tastes and preferences of the local area – middle-class suburbanites want quality hair care, but don’t want to pay luxury prices for it.

 Products and Services

-[Company Name]will provide relationship-oriented hair cutting services for all ages and both genders.
-Hair cutters will focus on building long-term rapport with their clients and strive to deliver personalized beauty results for each individual.
+[Salon Name] will provide relationship-oriented hair-cutting services for all ages and genders.
+Our stylists will focus on building long-term rapport with their clients and strive to deliver personalized beauty results for each individual.

-In addition to providing these services, [Company name] will also be a retailer of exclusive hair care products.
-Customers will find products at [Company name] that they won’t find in grocery stores.
+In addition to providing these services, [Salon Name] will also generate retail sales of an exclusive line of hair care products.
+Customers will find products at [Salon Name] that they won’t find in grocery stores or big box stores.

 Customer Focus